trpc/trpc/www/docs/further/further-reading.md

 ## Differences to [Blitz.js](https://blitzjs.com/)

+> **Update June 14th 2022:** Blitz.js in it's current form is undergoing big changes, this section will be updated once that has gotten stable.

+<details><summary>View outdated content</summary>

 > I've gotten asked several times about differences with Blitz.js and started outlining some differences [on Twitter](https://twitter.com/alexdotjs/status/1436654002477969411).
 If you think the below comparison is wrong in any way, please don't hesitate to reach&nbsp;out.
 > &mdash; [Alex&nbsp;/&nbsp;KATT](https://twitter.com/alexdotjs)